DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 04 - Network Attack Indicators.md

 🟢 **Near Field Communication (NFC)**

-NFC is a subset of RFID and acts over a much shorter distance.
+NFC is a subset of RFID and acts over a shorter distance.<br>
-NFC enables smartphones and other devices to establish radio communication over a distance of typically 10cm or less and this has become the mainstream method of making payments via mobile phones.
+It enables radio communication between devices over a typical distance of 10cm or less and is often used for mobile payments.<br>
-In the attack scenario, the attacker holds the NFC reader near the victim's card and relays the data over another communication channel to a second NFC reader placed in proximity to the original reader that will emulate the victim's card.
+In an attack scenario, an attacker can relay data from the victim's card to another reader to emulate the victim's card.

 🟢 **Initialization Vector (IV)**

-One method to encrypt data is to add an initialization vector (or IV) to the data that is up to be encrypted, this adds extra randomization to the final ciphertext.
-Then, on the second block of data, we use the resulting ciphertext as the IV for the next block, and so on.
-Because WEP uses 24-bit IVs, which is quite small, IVs ended up being re-used with the same key.
-Because IV keys are transferred with the data in plaintext so that the receiving party is able to decrypt the communication, an attacker can capture these IVs.
+An initialization vector (IV) adds randomization to the encrypted data.
+However, because WEP uses small 24-bit IVs, the keys ended up being reused with the same IV, making it easy for an attacker to crack the WEP secret key by capturing enough repeating IVs.<br>
-By capturing enough repeating IVs, an attacker can easily crack the WEP secret key.
-This is one of the many reasons that WEP was deprecated and replaced with much more secure wireless protocols (WPA2 and WPA3).
+This is one reason why WEP was replaced with more secure wireless protocols (WPA2 and WPA3).

 ## **On-path Attacks**